20 December 2012

 Immensely Spiritual Internet Radio

-This afternoon after lunch as I was browsing through my favourite Madhwa websites, I came across an immensely spiritual Internet Radio Station maintained by Uttaradi Math.
-Let me share the joy of listening to this great round the clock resource, with pranaams to our Swamiji and his dedicated team at the Math.
+This afternoon after lunch, as I was browsing through my favourite Madhwa websites, I came across Internet Radio Station maintained by Uttaradi Math.
+Let me share the joy of listening to this great immensely spiritual round the clock resource, with pranaams, to our Swamiji and his dedicated team at the Math.

 07 October 2012